Paagal

 Paagal is a 2021 Indian Telugu-language romantic comedy film written and directed by debutante Naresh Kuppili and produced by Bekkem Venugopal under the banner of Lucky Media.
 The film stars Vishwak Sen, Nivetha Pethuraj, and Murali Sharma, while Simran Choudhary, Megha Lekha, Indraja Shankar, and Mahesh Achanta play supporting roles and Bhumika Chawla makes a cameo appearance.
 The release was postponed multiple times due to the COVID-19 pandemic in India.
-The film was released on 14 August 2021.
+The film was released on 14 August 2021 and was a moderate success at the box office.

 Plot

 Prem's Pursuit narrates the story of Prem, an 8-year-old boy who loses his mother to cancer.
 Grieving her loss, Prem seeks guidance from his friend Mahesh, who advises him to seek love as a source of comfort.

 Prem embarks on a journey to find love but faces rejection at every attempt.
 Despite setbacks, he persists, driven by memories of his mother's affection.
 His pursuit leads him through a series of encounters, each offering lessons about love, resilience, and human relationships.

 From failed proposals to fleeting romances, Prem's journey is marked by heartache and disappointment.
 Yet, he learns the value of determination and self-improvement.
 Through hard work, he secures a promising career and continues his search for a soulmate.

 In his quest, Prem encounters Radha, a woman in need of rescue from a menacing gang.
 Despite challenges, their bond grows, tested by past traumas and misunderstandings.
 Prem navigates complexities of love, drawn to unexpected circumstances and candidates.

 As Prem faces adversity, he shows courage and compassion, finding redemption in unexpected places.
 Themes of love, loss, and forgiveness are explored with depth and nuance.
 Through his journey, Prem learns about the true meaning of love and the importance of forgiveness.

 Prem's Pursuit resonates with audiences, portraying grief and hope with sensitivity.
 It offers a message of love, forgiveness, and embracing life's journey.